Flawless Physio Logo

 An MRI can rule out other conditions that can cause extreme foot pain.

-Treatment for Os Peroneum Syndrome
+Os Peroneum Syndrome Treatment

 In most cases of Os Peroneum Syndrome, ice, rest and anti-inflammatories can be sufficient to calm down the symptoms before increasing function levels.

 In some cases, a walker boot is required to reduce inflammation, and a Physical Therapist can guide a patient through how to transition from a walker boot to an everyday shoe.
+A therapist may tape the ankle into slight eversion as it shortens the Peroneal Tendons to reduce the strain on the outer foot when walking or standing.

 During this process, strengthening and mobility exercises are beneficial to address biomechanical issues that may be overloading the outer aspect of the foot.
-Gait analysis is beneficial to identify the need for stability shoes or insoles.
+These exercises are similar to the ones that we have recommended for ankle sprains.

-If treatment is unsuccessful, an ultrasound-guided steroid injection may be used to reduce inflammation in the area.
 While surgery is rare, it can involve removing the bone or repairing the Peroneus Longus Tendon.

 Physiotherapy with James McCormack